Yosemite Sightseer murders

 In his interview, Stayner claimed that hair from his body was left on the bedspread in their motel room, but he returned later and changed the bed.
 Upon examination by the FBI Laboratory, some items have yielded trace evidence.
 Among other things, the FBI Laboratory has found hairs in vacuum sweepings taken from Room 509 and possibly body fluid stains on a blanket (and) a latent palm print from the window sill.

 Vacuum sweepings were taken from inside Joie’s house, where Stayner claims to have bound her with duct tape, yielding hair evidence.
 The FBI Laboratory has also found possible bodily fluid stains on a bed sheet taken from her residence.
 The FBI also seized clothing stained with blood from her body.
 Although most of the stains were likely to include Armstrong's blood, Stayner was observed to have a laceration on his hand during his interrogation and, therefore, may have been cut and bled during the attack.
-Latent fingerprints were also been lifted from the interior of Joie Armstrong's truck, which Stayner admits to touching during his encounter with her.
+Latent fingerprints were also lifted from the interior of Joie Armstrong's truck, which Stayner admits to touching during his encounter with her.

 Who was Cary Stayner?

 A relatively quiet but friendly motel handyman called Cary Stayner’s only passions seemed to be nude sunbathing and hiking.
 On days off, he would escape to Laguna Del Sol, a nudist colony in Sacramento County.
 Despite this, he never appeared to behave lewdly or perversely in public.
-Or indeed, nothing noticed by his colleagues at the motel.
+Or, indeed, nothing noticed by his colleagues at the motel.
 However, there were warning signs during his younger years.

 Stayner's father, Delbert, admitted that he thinks his son Cary may have suffered a trauma at age 11, when younger brother Steven, then seven, was abducted in 1972, disappearing for eight years.
 At that time, Steven had been forced to endure sexual abuse by his kidnapper, whom he finally turned in to the police.
 But, says Delbert, puberty-aged Cary endured some emotional hardships because of that incident.